Aliens vs. Predator: Requiem: Plot

-Kelly, Molly, Ricky, Jesse, Dale, Dallas, and Sheriff Morales gather at a sporting goods store to collect weapons.
-Troops from the Colorado Army National Guard arrive but are quickly slaughtered by Xenomorphs.
-Wolf captures Dallas inside the store to use as bait to lure Xenomorphs, but Dallas escapes.
-Several Xenomorphs arrive, but Wolf defeats them.
-Dale is killed during the battle and one of Wolf's shoulder plasma casters is damaged.
+Ricky, Jesse, Dale, Dallas, and Sheriff Eddie Morales gather at a sporting goods store to collect weapons, where Kelly and Molly meet them.
+Reinforcements from the Colorado Army National Guard arrive but are quickly ambushed and slaughtered by the Xenomorphs.
+Wolf captures Dallas inside the store to use as bait to lure the Xenomorphs.
+Several Xenomorphs arrive, with Dale killed during the battle by a Xenomorph's blood, and one of Wolf's plasmacasters is damaged, but Wolf reconfigures it into a plasma pistol.

-As the survivors attempt to escape Gunnison, they learn Colonel Stevens is staging an air evacuation at the center of town.
+As the survivors attempt to escape Gunnison, they learn Colonel Stevens is staging an air evacuation at the town center.
 Dallas and Kelly, however, are skeptical since going there would cause them to become surrounded by Xenomorphs.
-They, along with Ricky, Jesse, Molly, and a few others go for the helicopter at the hospital to get out of town, while Sheriff Morales and Darcy head to the evacuation zone.
-However, the hospital has been invaded by Xenomorphs and the Predalien, who has impregnated some pregnant women to breed more Xenomorphs.
-Wolf arrives at the hospital and dispatches more Xenomorphs.
-During the battle, he accidentally kills Jesse.
-Distraught, Ricky rushes Wolf with rifle fire only to be injured by the Predalien.
-The Predator is attacked by a Xenomorph and both tumble down an elevator shaft.
-Dallas takes possession of Wolf's plasma blaster.
+All of them head towards the helicopter to evacuate the town, while Eddie and Darcy (wife of Buddy and mother of Sam) head to the evacuation zone.
+However, the hospital has been overrun by Xenomorphs and the Predalien, who has been building a new hive by implanting Xenomorph embryos into the pregnant women.
+Wolf arrives at the hospital and dispatches more Xenomorphs, wounding the Predalien in the process but losing his plasmacaster.
+During the battle, he accidentally kills Jesse with a shuriken when she panics.
+Distraught, Ricky rushes Wolf with gunfire, only to be injured by the Predalien.
+A Xenomorph attacks Wolf, and both tumble down an elevator shaft.
+Dallas takes possession of Wolf's plasma pistol.

 Dallas, Ricky, Kelly, and Molly reach the roof and fight off several Xenomorphs before escaping in the helicopter.
-Wolf, having survived the fall, battles the Predalien on the roof in hand-to-hand combat.
-The two mortally wound each other just as an F-22 Raptor arrives.
-Rather than a rescue mission, an F-22 executes a tactical nuclear strike that levels the entire city to ensure the aliens' deaths, instantly killing Sheriff Morales, Darcy and everyone else gathered at ground zero.
-The shock wave causes the fleeing helicopter to crash in a clearing, where the survivors are rescued by the military.
-Wolf's plasma blaster is confiscated, and Colonel Stevens presents it to Ms. Yutani.
+Wolf, having survived the fall, kills the remaining Xenomorphs on the roof before engaging the Predalien in single combat.
+The two mortally wound each other and engage in a standoff just as an F-22 Raptor arrives and drops a tactical nuclear weapon, which annihilates the Predalien, Wolf, all of the townspeople there, and the rest of the Xenomorphs.
+The shockwave causes the fleeing helicopter to crash in a forest clearing, where the military rescues the survivors.
+Wolf's plasma pistol is confiscated from Dallas, and his brother is given medical attention.

+Shortly thereafter, Colonel Stevens presents the plasma pistol to Ms. Yutani, claiming that the world is not yet ready for this kind of technology.